Iran thaw warms Western oil company interest

 Steady pressure from Washington and tougher sanctions have managed, however, to keep European oil companies out of Iran since the late 2000s.

 Their past experience there is expected to put Shell and Total in a strong position if, as expected, they seek a return, say analysts.
-Chevron, Conoco, Statoil (STL.OL), Lukoil (LKOH.MM) and Gazprom GASZP.MM may also chase opportunities, they said.
+Chevron, Conoco, Statoil, Lukoil and Gazprom may also chase opportunities, they said.

-“Iran must realize it’s competing against other producers and offer terms that are at least as good, if not better,” said Varzi, who now runs an energy consultancy in Britain.
+“Iran must realise it’s competing against other producers and offer terms that are at least as good, if not better,” said Varzi, who now runs an energy consultancy in Britain.

 Shell, Total, BP and Exxon Mobil have signed service contracts with Iraq that are designed to raise production towards 9 million bpd by 2020.